lijeffrey39/eugeneIOTappDisplay/README.md

-# iOS App that integrates API.AI, Speech Recognition and Text to Speech
+# iOS App with integration of API.AI, Speech Recognition and Text to Speech

 ==============